tunmsk/nextgen-facebook/readme.txt

 	* Fixed the Reddit button title by adding the title non-encoded.
 * *Developer Notes*
 	* Renamed the `NGFB_OPTIONS_#_*` multisite single-option constants to `NGFB_ID_#_OPT_*` and optimized their checks.
-	* Added a new SucomUtil::explode_csv() static method to explode and trim CSV strings.
+	* Added a new SucomUtil explode_csv() static method to explode and trim CSV strings.

 **Version 8.37.7-1 (2016/12/08)**